wcysai/starter-hugo-academic/content/authors/admin/_index.md

     url: http://nju.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a third-year Ph.D student in the Theory Group in the Department of Computer Science and Technology at Nanjing University.
+bio: I am currently a third-year Ph.D student in the Theory Group in the Department of Computer Science and Technology at Nanjing University.
 My research interest lies in a broad aspect of computer science.
 Currently, I am focusing on algorithms for counting and sampling.

 # Interests to show in About widget
 interests: